titicplusplus/PCPhone/README.md

 # Settings

-To change the button's setting, you must change the "menu1.json".
+To change the button's setting, you must change the "menu1.json" in the folder "src/main/resources/file/".

 ```
 	"button0": [